 This Memorandum of Understanding (“MOU”) memorializes the agreement between the Oklahoma Municipal Assurance Group (“OMAG”), as the in-state executive sponsor of ABLE Oklahoma, and [INSERT LE AGENCY] (“Partner Training Agency”) (collectively “the Parties”) regarding Partner Training Agency’s cooperation with OMAG in facilitating the success of Georgetown Law Center’s Active Bystandership for Law Enforcement (“ABLE”)® Project program in Oklahoma.

 To help bring ABLE’s transformational training to more Oklahoma law enforcement agencies, OMAG funded and worked in cooperation with the ABLE Project® to create “ABLE Oklahoma.”
 ABLE Oklahoma permits Oklahoma law enforcement agencies accepted into the ABLE program to receive their required 8-hours of ABLE training and 2-hour annual refresher training for free by certified ABLE instructors working at the direction OMAG.
-The free ABLE Oklahoma training is available only to Oklahoma law enforcement agencies (i) already accepted into the ABLE Program by the Georgetown Law Center, (ii) in good standing with Oklahoma Council on Law Enforcement Education and Training (CLEET and (iii) in continued compliance with all applicable ABLE Standards.
+The free ABLE Oklahoma training is available only to Oklahoma law enforcement agencies (i) already accepted into the ABLE Program by the Georgetown Law Center, (ii) in good standing with Oklahoma Council on Law Enforcement Education and Training (CLEET) and (iii) in continued compliance with all applicable ABLE Standards.

 To ensure the integrity of the ABLE program and ABLE Oklahoma, the Parties agree as follows: